 Car crashes and teens

 Motor-vehicle accidents are the number one cause of death for adolescents.
-In 2003, 3,000 drivers between 15 and 20 years old were killed, and more than 350,000 were injured in crashes.
+In 2012, more than 5,000 children and young adults between 2 and 20 years old were injured, and more than 33,600 people were killed in motor vehicle accidents.
 According to the National Highway Traffic Safety Administration (NHTSA), teens are at greatest risk per mile traveled for being involved in a crash compared with all other age groups.

 Here are some more facts about:

 - New, young drivers.
 Motor-vehicle crashes involving new (16-year-old) drivers are more likely to be the result of driver error, to involve a speeding vehicle, to be a single-vehicle accident in which the teen driver lost control, and to involve a higher number of passengers.

 - Night driving.
 Nighttime driving is especially dangerous for new drivers; half of teen deaths from motor vehicle crashes occur between 3 p.m. and midnight.